corelan/pin/README.md

 ## Creating a new Pin project folder for use with Visual Studio

-This repository contains a simple python script to create a new Visual Studio project folder, based on the "MyPinTool" example folder.
+This repository contains a simple python script @createpintool.py@ that allows you to create a new Visual Studio project folder, based on the "MyPinTool" example folder.
+You can find the script in the @win32@ folder in this repository.

-Copy the script into the source/tools folder inside your pin folder structure.
+Place the script into the source/tools folder inside your pin folder structure.
 Run the script from that working folder, and specify the name of the new project.

 Example: